Seasawher/mathlib4-help/docs/tactics.md

 Defined in: `Mathlib.Tactic.ByCases.byCases!`

 `by_cases! h : p` runs the `by_cases h : p` tactic, followed by
-`push_neg at h` in the second subgoal.
+`push Not at h` in the second subgoal.
 For example,
 - `by_cases! h : a < b` creates one goal with hypothesis `h : a < b` and
   another with `h : b ≤ a`.
 - `by_cases! h : a ≠ b` creates one goal with hypothesis `h : a ≠ b` and